Celebrate with friends and start a new tradition of gratitude and giving.Read More

-Whether you are able to fend off getting sick or recover quickly from a cold will reveal how much vim and vigor you have.
+Whether you are able to fend off getting sick or recover quickly from a cold will reveal how strong your mind, body and spirit are, basically how much vim and vigor you have!

-Here are 5 things to help keep you health and will help you recover faster from the first cold of the season!
+Here are 5 things you can do to promote you health and will help you recover faster from the first cold of the season!

 2. Sleep - this is when your body does it’s repairing; digestion, emotional processing and filtering toxins and metabolic waste.
 It is a reset.
 If you don’t have quality sleep, brain function is affected and we end up with less than optimal functioning. (sleep deprivation is linked to diabetes and long term sleep problems is linked to Alzheimer's disease and dementia).
 Have going to sleep a priority as much as you have waking up!